 This is a great way to make sure your baby is gaining well in between doctor visits.
 Remember to call ahead to find out what is offered at the group (can you weigh your baby? how many families usually attend? is the group run by an IBCLC?).
 Your local hospital may have a group, and you may have an independent group near you as well.

-Some independent groups in the south metro area include:
+An independent group in the south metro area:

 Do you need more help with breastfeeding or pumping?